-Publishers Version online available 12/2023 Free by publisher as soon as is submitted to ZB.
+Free by publisher: Publ.
+Version/Full Text online available 12/2023 as soon as is submitted to ZB.

 The anorexigenic peptide neurotensin relates to insulin sensitivity in obese patients after BPD or RYGB metabolic surgery.